actions/actions-runner-controller/README.md

 ```bash
 kubectl apply -n actions-runner-system -f arc-webhook-server.yaml
 ```

+**Configuring GitHub for sending webhooks for our newly created webhook server:**

 After this step your webhook server should be ready to start receiving webhooks from GitHub.